 - Apparently the notation n!!... is used for multifactorials, where n!! = ×(n, n-2, n-4, ...), n!!! = ×(n, n-3, n-6, ...), &c.
 I don't really care though.[back]

 If you show that a proposition implies something known to be incorrect, you show that the statement is false.
 This is called proof by contradiction.
 Infinite descent is a type of proof by contradiction — infinite descent can't happen.
 If you show that a statement leads to infinite descent, you show that the statement is false.

-As for what infinite descent actually is, it means that if something is true for a given number, it's also true for a smaller number.
+As for what infinite descent actually is, it means that if something is true for a given number, it's also true for a smaller number (and therefore true for an even smaller number than that one, and so on).
 Since there are only a finite amount of smaller (integer) numbers —you eventually reach 0— this infinite descent cannot occur.

 So, having said this, I'll reproduce a proof that sqrt(2) is irrational.

 - Assume that there exists some rational number in lowest terms m/n = sqrt(2).